Fish Eaters: The Whys and Hows of Traditional Catholicism

 ...[E]ven for seventeen years I openly surpassed a number of people, continuing in the desire of fornication.
 Neither did I lose my virginity for any man's presents, nor would I indeed receive anything from any one who desired to give me somewhat; but I was greatly excited with the heat of sinful lust, so that I desired that they would come to me in greater numbers without any price, to the end that I might the more easily satisfy my culpable desires for wicked living.

 Then, one day, she saw a group of "Africans and Egyptians" running toward the sea to make it in time to board a boat.
-She asked where they were going, and they told her they were going to Jerusalem to honor the Holy Rood, the feast of which would be in a few days.
-She saw such a trip as an opportunity to get with more men, but she didn't have the money it took to board, so she did sell her body.
+She asked where they were going, and they told her they were going to Jerusalem on a boat filled with pilgrims who were set to honor the Holy Rood, the feast of which would be in a few days.
+She saw such a trip as an opportunity to get with more men, perhaps eying the crewmen, or maybe seeing men on a pilgrimage as a great challenge to her powers of seduction.
+But she didn't have the money it took to board, so, for once, she did sell her body.
 As she told the story,

 ...I saw ten young men standing together on the shore, sufficiently comely in body and in demeanour, and very suitable, methought, for my bodily lust.
 Then I shamelessly, as I was wont, went amongst them, and said to them: "Take me with you on your voyage; I shall not be displeasing to you."
 And I soon excited them all to wicked vices and shameful jestings, with many other filthy and lewd expressions.
 Then they, seeing my shameless behaviour, took me with them in their ship, and rowed away.